-There are a variety of ways to achieve your financial goals, maximize the impact of your giving to Weill Cornell Medicine, and create your unique legacy to improve the future of medicine.
+Did you know that there are a variety of ways to achieve your financial goals, maximize the impact of your giving to Weill Cornell Medicine, and create your unique legacy to improve the future of medicine?

 Tax-wise strategies that can protect your needs and enhance your gift’s impact

 - Future Gifts: Minimal cost, easy to arrange and allow full control of your assets during your lifetime.
 Gifts may be for a specific dollar amount, percentage, full or partial remainder of your assets.